Wes Moore Signs Housing and AI Bills in Maryland

 Who Benefits

-State regulatory agencies gain new enforcement authority and staffing.
+State regulatory agencies gain expanded review authority over new projects.

 Who Loses